Why Does Your Recovery Point Objective Matter?

 This “acceptable” point backwards in time dictates what type of information you will be able to recover.
 This metric is indispensable when planning your overall DR strategy.
 You do not want to over prepare and pay too much.
 However, you also do not want to under prepare and be struck with unexpected data loss.

-Ways to Lower Your RPO
+easy Ways to Lower Your RPO

 The same TechTarget article says, “The RPO is expressed backward in time (that is, into the past) from the instant at which the failure occurs, and can be specified in seconds, minutes, hours, or days.”
 Many enterprise IT solutions providers encourage their clients to aim for sub-15 minute RPO’s.
-Modern DR/BC technology makes attaining this goal both scalable and cost-effective.
+Modern disaster recovery technology makes attaining this goal both scalable and cost-effective.

-Method 3: Automatic Cloud Backup
+Method 1: Automatic Cloud Backup

 Cloud backup offers a flexible and cost-effective way to schedule automatic backup.
 Enterprise cloud backup can be scheduled to send copies of your data (spreadsheets, documents, files, SaaS files, and more) to an offsite repository.
 Work with a cloud computing provider that offers 24/7 support, environment monitoring, and military-grade security.
 This solution lowers your RPO with scheduled backups every few minutes.